 Join Alaska World Affairs Council in honoring and celebrating the women leaders in our community.

-Panelists include: Janet Weiss, President of BP Alaska, Gail Schubert, President & CEO Bering Straits Native Corporation, Diane Kaplan, President and CEO of Rasmuson Foundation, & Col. Patricia Csànk, Commander, JBER and the 673rd Air Base Wing, Alaska
+Panelists include: Janet Weiss, President of BP Alaska, Sheri Buretta, Chairman of the Board, Chugach Alaska Corporation, Diane Kaplan, President and CEO of Rasmuson Foundation, & Col. Patricia Csànk, Commander, JBER and the 673rd Air Base Wing, Alaska

 Diane Kaplan, President & CEO Rasmuson Foundation

 Diane Kaplan became president and chief executive officer of Rasmuson Foundation, based in Anchorage, Alaska in 2001.
 She served as the first employee and administrator of the Foundation for six years prior to assuming the presidency.

 Before joining the Foundation, Kaplan provided consulting services for philanthropic organizations, Native corporations and tribes, and broadcast nonprofit organizations.
 Prior to that, she served as chief executive officer of Alaska’s 28-station public radio network.

 Kaplan earned a degree in communications and women’s studies from the University of Pennsylvania, graduating summa cum laude.

 Kaplan is a member of the boards of the International Foundation for Research in Experimental Economics, The Alaska Community Foundation, United States Artists and The Foraker Group.
 She serves on the President’s Council of the ArtPlace national funding collaborative.
 She is also a member of the Philanthropy Northwest Honorary Council and the Anchorage Rotary Club.